 Amanda Tocci has always been a fierce competitor.
-At age 22, she’s a fitness fanatic and has competed in numerous sports, including track, golf, and basketball.
+She’s a fitness fanatic and has competed in numerous sports, including track, golf, and basketball.
 While starring for her high school basketball team in Hopewell, Pa., she set the school record for the most three-point field goals in a game.

 In the fall of her senior year at Penn State University, a sudden dizzy spell triggered an unexpected visit to the hospital.
 Amanda learned from doctors that her dizziness was caused by a cerebral aneurysm.